RyoKosaka/HelloDrum-arduino-Library/README.md

 ## Features

 - Single piezo pad, Dual Piezo pad, 2 zone cymbal, 3 zone cymbal
-- It is compatible with YAMAHA's 3 zone cymbal.(PCY135/PCY155)
+- Compatible with YAMAHA's 3 zone cymbal(PCY135/PCY155)
+- Compatible with SoftPot, FSR and Optical(TCRT5000) type hi-hat controllers
+- Sensing with MUX(4051 and 4067)
+- Setting mode with LCD or OLED
-- Sensitivity, Threshold, Scan Time, Mask Time, Note Number can be set with each piezo.
+- Sensitivity, Threshold, Scan Time, Mask Time, Note Number can be set with each pad
-- Both optical(TCRT5000) and FSR type hi-hat controllers can be used.
-- Sensing with MUX(4051)
+- Works with ESP32 and Teensy and AVR boards such as UNO and MEGA.

 ## How to Use
 - Coding: